andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 {: .notice--primary}
 **Project Brief**
-* Audience: Teachers using PaperScorer for grading (spec work).
+* Audience: Non-technical users (spec work).
-* User Goal: To scan and upload student answer sheets to the PaperScorer application.
+* User Goal: To get started using basic Markdown.
-* Problem: The procedure is complex, and there are many failure points.
+* Problem: Markdown is simple enough to be useful for non-technical users, but the jargon surrounding it can be intimidating.
-* Scope: This guide covers a recommended method for scanning and uploading batches of sheets in detail and briefly mentions alternatives.
+* Scope: This guide covers a selection of core Markdown syntax.
 * Key Considerations:
-    *  Guide is scoped to scanning and uploading assessments, not creating assessments, to avoid overwhelming the user.
+    * A visual approach to showing how syntax is rendered aids user comprehension by avoiding jargon and showing results directly.
-    *  Alternative methods for scanning and uploading are mentioned but not described in detail to avoid overwhelming the user.
+    * Reference-style links are excluded as being too complex for the user goal.
-    * Error states are discussed in detail to account for variance in how students complete sheets and problems in transitioning from a physical medium to a digital medium.
+    * An example of a document featuring multiple different Markdown formatting elements is provided so users can see Markdown applied in practice.
-* Success Criteria: Teachers can scan and upload sheets to PaperScorer in less than 20 minutes while correcting all errors.
+* Success Criteria: The user can demonstrate marking up a document with each specified syntax element.
-* Next Iteration: After evaluating user feedback, revise until 100% of pilot teachers meet the success criteria.
+* Next Iteration: After evaluating user feedback, revise until 100% of pilot non-technical readers meet the success criteria.

 ---